Lutfur Rahman (British politician): Mayor of Tower Hamlets

 but declared on 23 September 2010 that he would stand as an Independent candidate.
-The Respect Party declared its support for Rahman and George Galloway praised him.
+The Respect Party declared its support for Lutfur Rahman and George Galloway praised him.

 He was elected with over 51% of the vote receiving 23,283 votes.
 Labour's candidate came second with 11,254, Conservative 5,348, Liberal Democrat 2,800, Green 2,300.
 He became Britain's first Muslim executive mayor.

-A Labour councillor described Rahman's campaign as "a hugely well-financed operation", but Rahman stated he had met all his own costs from his earnings as a solicitor, including the launch event at the Troxy and the printing of election leaflets.
+A Labour councillor described Lutfur Rahman's campaign as "a hugely well-financed operation", but Lutfur Rahman stated he had met all his own costs from his earnings as a solicitor, including the launch event at the Troxy and the printing of election leaflets.

-Rahman invited councillors from mainstream parties to join his cabinet, but only five did so, all former Labour members.
-In February 2011 a Guardian blog report covering his early performance as Mayor concluded that he had proved "highly adept at political jujutsu - drawing strength from his enemies' attack", including unfair branding of the borough as "Islamist" in the tabloids, and was working with the local Labour MPs to resist the Government's cuts.
+Lutfur Rahman invited councillors from mainstream parties to join his cabinet, but only five did so, all former Labour members.
+In February 2011 a Guardian blog report covering his early performance as Mayor concluded that he had proved "highly adept at political jujutsu – drawing strength from his enemies' attack", including unfair branding of the borough as "Islamist" in the tabloids, and was working with the local Labour MPs to resist the Government's cuts.

-Rahman had a radical agenda, with a promise to build 1,000 homes a year, ring-fenced frontline services, kept social care free and universal, and paid the living wage.
+Lutfur Rahman had a radical agenda, with a promise to build 1,000 homes a year, ring-fence frontline services, keep social care free and universal, and pay the living wage.
 He introduced universal free school meals in primary schools and commissioned a new town hall in a former hospital.

 Tower Hamlets First

 He was re-elected at the 2014 mayoral election, which had a turnout of nearly twice that of the 2010 election.
 He represented the new political party Tower Hamlets First, of which he was the leader.
-The election has since been declared void, with Rahman reported personally guilty and guilty by his agents of making false statements of fact about another candidate's personal conduct or character, of administering council grants in a way which constituted electoral bribery, and of spiritual intimidation of voters.
+The election has since been declared void, with Lutfur Rahman reported personally guilty and guilty by his agents of making false statements of fact about another candidate's personal conduct or character, of administering council grants in a way which constituted electoral bribery, and of spiritual intimidation of voters.
 He was also reported guilty by his agents of personation, postal vote fraud, fraudulent registration of voters, and illegal payment of canvassers.